aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 ---

-## Step 2: The developer installs the server
+## Step 2: The model has no mechanism to check the source

 The server passes every standard check.
 No malware.
 No known CVEs.
 No suspicious network behavior during installation.
 It is added to the tool registry, registered with the agent framework, and added to the allowlist.